-When Should an Intelligent Investor Sell a Stock?
+When Should An Investor Sell a Value Stock?

 Warren Buffett once said that you make your profit when you buy, not when you sell.
 When you buy you select the price-value spread that you’re willing to accept and, ultimately, the amount of profit that you can realize from a given investment.

 Some investors are happy to leave it at that and just focus on purchasing great investments but you still have to sell your holdings to realize any profit at all.
 It’s no wonder then that the question of when to sell is one of the most commonly asked questions.

 I never really had a set sell strategy for most of the time that I’ve been investing.
 At times I would look at the charts of my firms displayed on Google Finance and salivate over the profit I had made.
 At other times I would look at a holding that just wasn’t going anywhere and finally decide to dump the stock.